 Knitting Beyond the Body

+KENT, OH – The KSU Museum is pleased to announce the opening of a new exhibition, “Knitting Beyond the Body.”
 When you think about today’s technological advances, knitting may not be the first activity that comes to mind.
 However, this ancient craft is at the forefront of exciting research and innovation across many industries including automotive, medical, architecture, interior design and, of course, fashion.
-The KSU School of Fashion’s KnitLAB is also part of these advances by training the next generation of researchers in what will become a new industry.

 The KSU Museum and the KSU School of Fashion Design and Merchandising have joined forces to explore how knitting is often at the heart of today’s innovations.
 “Knitting Beyond the Body,” evolved from research generated by the School of Fashion’s KnitLAB.
 “The KnitLAB has a 10-year partnership with industry leader Stoll by Karl Meyer and serves as one of the few such studios in the country at a state university,” according to KSU Museum Director Sarah J. Rogers and co-curator of the exhibition.
 “Linda Ohrn-McDaniel, Professor in the School of Fashion, and co-curator of “Knitting Beyond,” has grown the KnitLAB and engaged a range of partners including the KSU College of Nursing, College of Architecture and Environmental Design and Design Innovation Hub.
 The exhibition stems from conversations around the remarkable value of knitted fabrics over time and today.”